Gene Weingarten: Me & Dog

 In September 2014, Weingarten published Me & Dog, a picture book, in collaboration with illustrator Eric Shansby.
 The book is about a young boy Sid and his dog, Murphy.
 It is said to be the first atheist-themed children's book.
 Weingarten said he wrote the book in response to the lack of literature geared towards children and atheism − and a counterbalance to the prevalence of books like Heaven Is for Real.

 Unproduced work

 In addition, Weingarten has written three screenplays, one in collaboration with humorist Dave Barry and two in collaboration with David Simon, including B Major, about a piano marathon conducted in Scranton in 1970.
 None of the screenplays has yet been produced.

-Reception

 Awards

 From 1987 to 1988, Weingarten was a fellow at the Nieman Foundation for Journalism at Harvard University.

 In 2006, Weingarten won the Missouri Lifestyle Journalism Award for Multicultural Journalism for his Washington Post Magazine feature article Snowbound.